 Better Work Action Plan

-By 2027, Better Work will have continued to collect, analyse and share robust data and evidence on labour conditions and compliance as well as all strategy priority themes.
+By 2027, Better Work will have continued to collect, analyze and share robust data and evidence on labour conditions and compliance as well as all strategy priority themes.
 The Programme will engage with national constituents to improve their access to and capacity to use Better Work’s own and other sources of reliable data to inform evidence-based policy making to protect workers’ rights in the garment industry and support enterprises to be resilient and to adapt to future industry transformations, including through predictive technologies.

 Better Work’s Data and Evidence Action Plan is responsive and designed to evolve over the lifetime of our strategy, Sustaining Impact, 2022/27.
 In consultation with global and national partners, we will continue to refine our action plans to ensure they support long-term, progressive change.